ethanbass/mzinspectr/README.md

 ### Citation

-If you use msdialreadr in published work, please cite it as follows:
+If you use mzinspectr in published work, please cite it as follows:

-Bass, E. (2023). msdialreadr: Read and Analyze MS-DIAL Alignment Files (version 0.3.3).
+Bass, E. (2023). mzinspectr: Read and Analyze MS-DIAL Alignment Files (version 0.4.0).